mydatastory-dev/projects/_reproducibility/README.txt

-It takes a research system to achieve reproducibility
+It takes a research system to achieve reproducibility: An integrated design for precision health

 Notes on Best Practices in Reproducible Research